Latent Diffusion Inversion Requires Understanding the Latent Space

 \section{Introduction}

 Model inversion is the task of recovering training samples from a trained generative model.
-The generative models ostensibly should be fitting an underlying data distribution, so finding the individual training points implies an overfitting, and moreover may be informative of pathological structures in fitted models.
-The inversion of diffusion models has been extensively explored in prior work~\cite{zhu2016generative,creswell2018inverting,carlini2023extracting,somepalli2023diffusion,somepalli2023understanding,gu2023memorization}.
-However, for Latent Diffusion Models (LDMs)~\cite{rombach2022high}, existing research at onces (1) predominantly focuses on inverting the diffusion process itself, treating the latent space as a fixed substrate and largely overlooking the role of the associated variational auto-encoder (VAE), and (2) has significantly reduced inversion performance \cite{rao2025score} relative to data-domain diffusion processes.
+Generative models should ostensibly be fitting an underlying data distribution; recovering individual training points from their model weights implies an overfitting or memorization phenomenon.
+Inversion methods may be informative of pathological structures and fitting behavior, both for fitted models and more broadly for the model family.
+In this paper we focus on Latent Diffusion Models (LDMs)~\cite{rombach2022high} and pathological overfitting behaviors resulting in their invertibility.

 A crucial precursor to model inversion is the \emph{membership inference attack} (MIA), where attack methods attempt to distinguish training examples (members) from non-training examples (non-members).
 This measures how well we can identify training-points without considering the relatively unrelated search problem over the space of images.
-Many effective MIA methods have been proposed for diffusion models \cite{carlini2023extracting, zhai2024membership, kong2023efficient, matsumoto2023membership, carlini2023extracting, fu2023probabilistic}.
+Many effective MIA methods have been proposed for diffusion models \cite{carlini2023extracting, zhai2024membership, kong2023efficient, matsumoto2023membership, fu2023probabilistic}.
 A model with stronger training-set memorization (overfit) typically shows higher MIA vulnerability; thus, the sensitivity to MIA serves as a practical metric for evaluating memorization.

+The inversion of diffusion models has been extensively explored in prior work~\cite{zhu2016generative,creswell2018inverting,carlini2023extracting,somepalli2023diffusion,somepalli2023understanding,gu2023memorization}.
+However, for Latent Diffusion Models (LDMs)~\cite{rombach2022high}, existing research at once (1) predominantly focuses on inverting the diffusion process itself, treating the latent space as a fixed substrate and largely overlooking the role of the associated variational auto-encoder (VAE), and (2) has significantly reduced inversion performance \cite{rao2025score} relative to data-domain diffusion processes.

 Prior work~\cite{rao2025score} shows that varying the latent-space regularization leads to substantially different degrees of vulnerability to membership inference, indicating that the structure of the latent space influences model memorization.
 In this paper we take this a step further, demonstrating that geometric properties of the decoder implicate upon membership inference performance.
 Based on statistics of the decoder geometry, we construct a filtering procedure that improves membership inference performance \emph{across all tested methods}; this demonstrates that these local statistics are connected with overfit phenomena, and not simply biases or idiosyncrasies in particular model inversion techniques.